Cvedia/cvedia-cli/README.md

 make -j 4
 make install
 ```

+<a name=w10></a>
+# Installation for Windows 10 #

+Windows 10 now supports Ubuntu 16 command line through Developer mode.

+To install Bash shell on your Windows 10 PC, do the following:

+**Step 1:** Enable Developer mode

+>- Open Settings.
+- Click on Update & security.
+- Click on For Developers.
+- Under "Use developer features", select the Developer mode option to setup the environment to install Bash.
+- On the message box, click Yes to turn on developer mode.

+After the necessary components install, you'll need to restart your computer.

+**Step 2:** Add the Linux (beta) subsystem

+>- Open Control Panel.
+- Click on Programs.
+- Click on Turn Windows features on or off.
+- Check the Windows Subsystem for Linux (beta) option.
+  Click OK.

+**Step 3:** Prepare Linux (beta) for use

+>- Open Start, do a search for bash.exe, and press Enter.
+- On the command prompt, type y and press Enter to download and install Bash from the Windows Store.
+- Then you'll need to create a default UNIX user account.
+This account doesn't have to be the same as your Windows account.

+At this point, Windows 10 has a fully functional Linux subsystem installed on it.
+It has access to the Windows filesystem and you can follow the [Ubuntu 16](u16) installation guide to setup cvedia-cli.

+This summary of the installation of the Windows 10 bash subsystem was derived from its full version on [windowscentral.com](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).

+<a name=docker></a>
+# Installation for docker #

+For a dockerized installation you can use the provided [Dockerfile](https://github.com/Cvedia/cvedia-cli/tree/master/docker) and its separate usage guide.

 This concludes the installation procedure.
 If all the above went well, you can use ```cvedia``` from the command line to interface to Cvedia.